meteor/meteor/content/react.md

 In general routing with React Router in Meteor follows generally the [same principles](routing.html) as using Flow Router, however you'll need to follow some of the idioms outlined in the [documentation](https://github.com/reactjs/react-router/blob/latest/docs/Introduction.md).

+These include some notable differences like:
+ - React Router leads you to couple your URL design and layout heirarchy in the router definition.
+Flow Router is more flexible although it can involve much more boilerplate as a result.
+ - React Router embraces React idioms like the use of [context](https://facebook.github.io/react/docs/context.html), although you can also explicitly pass your FlowRouter instance around in context if you'd like (in fact this is probably the best thing to do).

 <h2 id="meteor-and-react">Meteor and React</h2>

 <h3 id="atmosphere-packages">Using React in Atmosphere Packages</h3>

 If you are writing an Atmosphere package and want to depend on React or an NPM package that itself depends on React, you can't use `Npm.depends()` and `Npm.require()`, as this will result in *2* copies of React being installed into the application (and besides `Npm.require()` only works on the server).

-Instead, you need to ensure that users of your package have installed the correct packages at the application level.
+Instead, you need to check that users of your package have installed the correct packages at the application level.
 This will ensure a *single* copy of React is shipped to the client and all versions line up.

 In order to check that a user has installed the correct versions of NPM packages, you can use the [`tmeasday:check-npm-versions`](https://atmospherejs.com/tmeasday/check-npm-versions`) to check versions.